Dipenderiitr295/MiTSA/README.md

 | AVG_CC           | Average (Arithmetic Mean) CC of Methods in the Class |

-# Metrics Details of PROMISE Dataset
+# Metrics Details of SOFTLAB Dataset
 | **Abbreviation**                     | **Description**                                                                                                                                            |
 | -------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | total_loc                        | Total number of physical lines of code (including blank and comment lines)                                                                             |